Male Breast Cancer Information

 Male patients showing signs of breast cancer should not feel embarrassed to make an appointment with a medical professional.
 The sooner cancer is found, the easier it is to fully treat.

 At TGH our cancer specialists are dedicated to providing individualized treatment plans for men and women with all kinds of cancer.
 Our expertise, our compassion, and our multispecialty approach to diagnosis and treatment with state-of-the-art techniques make TGH a leading destination for cancer treatment.
-For a physician referral or to make an appointment, please call (813) 844-2200.
+To learn more or schedule an appointment, please call 813-844-7585.